 We recommend printing out a large version of the canvas so that your team can fill it in collaboratively.
 Using Post-its or cards to map your ideas and aiming for quantity over quality at the first stage can help generate a vivid picture of how to structure your ABM campaigns.

-This, combined with other tools like an ABM Goal Calculator, can help bring your account-based marketing strategies to life and drive results forward in a much more focused way.
+This, combined with other account based marketing software and tools like an ABM Goal Calculator, can help bring your account-based marketing strategies to life and drive results forward in a much more focused way.

 If you’re serious about doing ABM right, but you’re not sure where to start, you can schedule a free demo with an ABM specialist who can answer your questions.